 India is having a well-designed poverty measurement mechanism under the erstwhile Planning Commission.
 The Planning Commission was the nodal agency for estimation of poverty.
-For setting poverty line and methodology of constructing it, the Planning Commission appointed Expert Groups from time to time. for example, the Rangarajan Committee is the latest among those Expert groups.
-Traditionally, the planning commission estimates the number of people below poverty line in states as well as the rural and urban areas based upon the prevailing poverty estimation methodology submitted by the expert groups.
+For setting poverty line and methodology of constructing it, the Planning Commission appointed Expert Groups from time to time.
+For example, the Rangarajan Committee is the latest among those Expert groups.
+Traditionally, the planning commission estimates the number of people below poverty line in states as well as in the rural and urban areas based upon the prevailing poverty estimation methodology submitted by the expert groups.

 Methodology for constructing the poverty line

 The poverty estimation methodology was revised many times with new expert group/task force appointed by the Planning Commission to look into the matter.
 Each expert group/task force has devised certain methodology in determining the poverty line.